nickyiliwang0000/h/css/css-grids.md

 * **custom grid line name** if you've named your grid lines in `grid-template-columns` and `grid-template-rows` then you can use the names here
 * **span < grid line name >** if you want your grid child to span until it hits the included named grid line(see "Additional learning topics" below).

 **Important to note:**
 By default grid will shift content to avoid items overlapping.
 If an overlapping grid item is in your design, then every item in the grid will need to have an explicit `grid-column-start` and `grid-row-start` value.

-### Shorthand Placement
+### Shorthand placement

-* **grid-column** is the shorthand property for grid-column-start and grid-column-end
+* **grid-column** is the shorthand property for `grid-column-start` and `grid-column-end`
-* **grid-row** is the shorthand property for grid-row-start and grid-row-end
+* **grid-row** is the shorthand property for `grid-row-start` and `grid-row-end`

-For both properties above, the first value will specify the starting placement, which can be any of the values types listed above.
-Then, separate the first and second values with a `/`.
+For both properties above, the first value will specify the starting placement, which can be any of the value types listed above.
 The second value will specify the end value.
+The first and second values are separated with a `/`.

 ```css
 .gridItem1 {